-If a school has resolved an overpayment by reducing scheduled future disbursements for a second or subsequent payment period and the student ceases attendance before the end of the current payment period, that portion of the student's award that was an overpayment must be repaid outside of the requirements of 34 CFR 668.22, which generally address the handling of Title IV funds when a student withdraws.
+If a school has resolved an overaward by reducing scheduled future disbursements for a second or subsequent payment period and the student ceases attendance before the end of the current payment period, that portion of the student's award that was an overaward must now be repaid as an overpayment outside of any amount that may have to be returned under an R2T4 calculation as required under 34 CFR 668.22.
+Regardless of whether the student or school owes back the overpayment, the overpayment amount is NEVER included as aid disbursed or could have been disbursed in the R2T4 calculation (because the student never established eligibility for those funds).

-If the school is responsible for repaying the overpayment, the school must repay the overpayment before completing any required return calculation as described in Volume 5.
+If the school is responsible for repaying the overpayment, the school must repay the overpayment AND any amount it is required to return under the R2T4 requirements.